 Among Diyang Mei’s most recent achievements are First Prize and Audience Prize at the 2018 ARD Music Competition for the Viola and a Borletti-Buitoni Trust Fellowship the same year.
 These join a roster of previous competition first prizes, including the 52nd Markneukirchen International Instrumental Viola Competition in 2017; 24th Cultural Committee Gasteig Competition for Strings in Munich and International Max Rostal Viola Competition (also special prize for gifted young finalists) in Berlin – both in 2015; the 19th Brahms International Viola Competition Austria, Pila International Music Festival Poland and IVC Young Artist Competition of the 40th International Viola Congress (‘most musical performer’) in Rochester, USA – all in 2012; and the 10th International Viola and Cello Competition, Villa de Llanes, Spain (also Special Award) in 2008.

-Since October 2014, Diyang Mei has been studying viola performance under Hariolf Schlichtig at the Hochschule für Musik und Theater München and from October 2019 he will be studying at the Kronberg Academy.
+Since October 2014, Diyang Mei has been studying viola performance under Hariolf Schlichtig at the Hochschule für Musik und Theater München.
+In October 2019 he took up responsibility as co-principal violist in the Munich Philharmonic Orchestra, whilst continuing to study, now at the Kronberg Academy.
 Diyang Mei currently plays a Wolfgang Scharff viola generously donated by Ms Ingeborg Fahrenkamp-Schäffler.

 2018 was really amazing and unforgettable for me.
 I truly appreciate that I have been chosen by BBT for a fellowship.
 BBT not only gives me a lot of financial support, but also gives me more confidence and opportunity to grow up.
 It helps young musicians to find their own way to be real artists.
 Many thanks to BBT from the bottom of my heart.